Using the Ratchet Tie-Down instead of the Turnbuckle

 There are situations in which using one or more turnbuckles is just not feasible, given the length of line and whether you have help setting up the system.
 The Ratchet Tie-Down is weather resistant and very effective in tightening longer lines.
 It accomplishes this by cranking the webbing through a central pin, called a mandrel, which rolls the webbing around the pin.
 This shortens the strap and pulls the cable line toward the anchor point.
 Numerous YouTube videos and How-To sites feature instructions as well.

-Quick instructions on how to thread the ratchet tie-down: Your ratchet comes with about 10 feet of webbing.
-You will not be able to coil up that much webbing around the central pin; you’ll only be able to crank the ratchet about 25 times before it gets stuck.
-Therefore, you will first thread the webbing through the pin (mandrel) and pull out any unnecessary webbing from the other side.
-If you think you only need 4 feet of webbing, then pull out 6 feet of webbing from the other side.
 The release button is the double finger hole that you squeeze back while pulling the webbing back.
 This can be tricky and often frustrating so learn it beforehand.
 Become familiar with this mechanism feature by trying it out a couple of time: Crank the main handle a few times and notice the central pin starting to slowly rotate.
 Then pull on the double webbing while pulling the release back.
 You don’t want to learn how to do this once you’ve gummed up the pin with too much webbing.

 Once you become comfortable with the mechanism, set your length of webbing accordingly and follow the instructions below: